 In 1940, the Perth Mint re-opened, commissioned by Treasury to strike Australia’s Commonwealth copper coinage.
 The mint continued producing Australia’s pennies and halfpennies until 1964, just prior to decimal currency changeover.

 In 1955 the Australian Government legislated for the introduction of an annual proof coining program for collectors.
-The Perth Mint was authorised by Treasury to strike proofs of those coins they were striking for circulation, to be sold to the public as part of a commercial exercise.
-The program ended in 1963.
+The Perth Mint was authorised by Treasury to strike proofs of those coins they were striking for circulation, and sell them to the public as part of a commercial exercise.
+The program ended however in 1963.

 The commencement of an annual proof coining program in 1955 introduces some definite timelines into the discussion on what Perth Mint copper proofs were made available to collectors.